JustTemmie/steam-presence/README.md

 you can get your API key here https://www.steamgriddb.com/profile/preferences/api

 additionally, this caches the url to a file named icons.txt, so if you don't like an icon it found you can replace the url in that file for whatever game.

+# Python
+python3.8 or higher is required.

+run `pip install -r requirements.txt` to install all the dependencies

+then run `python3 main.py`

+(these are linux commands, if you're on windows you might need to change them into something, idk search it up)